 - Once perfect focus is achieved, the AF system sends a confirmation that the object is in focus (a green dot inside the viewfinder, a beep, etc)

-All this happens in a fraction of time, which is why phase detection system is much faster than contrast detection system (which relies on changing focus back and forth until focus is achieved, with lots of image data analysis happening on the image sensor level).
+All this happens in a fraction of time, which is why the phase-detection system is much faster than the contrast-detection system (which relies on changing focus back and forth until focus is achieved, with lots of image data analysis happening on the image sensor level).

 Not only have the number of AF points increased, but also their reliability.
 Most modern professional cameras today come with extremely fast and highly configurable autofocus systems that can continuously track subjects and acquire focus.

 As you can see above, the phase detection autofocus system is very complex and requires high precision to get accurate results.
 Most importantly, the phase-detect/AF system must be properly installed and aligned during the manufacturing process.
 If there is even a slight deviation, which does happen quite a bit in manufacturing, autofocus would be off.
 This is the main reason why phase-detect has been the source of problems pretty much since the first DSLR with a phase-detect sensor came out.
 Understanding these possible deviations, all DSLR manufacturers developed a high precision calibration system that takes this into account and allows for individual camera calibration during the inspection and quality assurance (QA) process.

 If a phase-detect sensor alignment problem is detected, the system performs automatic computerized testing that goes through each and every focus point and manually adjusts it in the camera.
 The points that are off are re-calibrated and re-adjusted, then the compensation values are written into the camera firmware.
 Think of this as a similar process to AF Fine Tune / AF Micro Adjust that happens on the phase detection level, except it is done for each AF focus point separately.